*this post contains affiliate links*

 But, all jokes aside, teaching myself the art of hand-lettering has been the best gift ever.
-In this year of hand-lettering, I’ve developed my skill set enough to confidently say goodbye to a career I didn’t love in pursuit of one I get to build.
-During this time of creative exploration, I documented my lettering projects through my once-personal Instagram account, which has grown from a little over 700 followers to an incredible 12k followers---a number I thought I’d only see in my imagination.
-And thanks to the incredible community I've joined as a hand-letterer, I have met so many talented makers (like Dustin!).
-Aside from building these awesome relationships, I have a chance to help others get started in their creative endeavors.
-Whether it's via Instagram or my blog, there's one question I am asked more than any other:
+In two years of hand-lettering, I’ve developed my skill set enough to confidently say goodbye to a career I didn’t love in pursuit of one I get to build.
+During this time of creative exploration, I've documented my lettering projects through my once-personal Instagram account, which has grown from a little over 700 followers to almost 34k followers---a number I thought I’d only see in my imagination.
+And thanks to the incredible community I've joined as a hand-letterer, I have met so many talented makers.
+Aside from building these awesome relationships, I have a chance to help others get started in their creative endeavors by sharing these free blog posts 1-2 times a week, co-hosting my new podcast, The Misses Ambitious Podcast, and most recently, launching my first online class devoted to style discovery!
+Whether it's via Instagram or my blog, iTunes or my online course, there's one question I am asked more than any other:

 How did you get started in hand-lettering, and what are your tips for a total beginner?

 1. Lower your expectations; raise your practice bar.